ibm-cloud-docs/BlockStorage/availability.md

 {{site.data.keyword.blockstoragefull}} delivers 99.999% availability and 99.999999999% durability with Advanced Encryption Standard (AES)-256 encryption and redundant storage.
 {: shortdesc}

 Enterprise data storage requires both immediate accessibility and long-term data integrity.
-According to {{site.data.keyword.cloud}} infrastructure standards, Block Storage is designed to provide continuous data access while protecting against hardware failures, data corruption, and unauthorized access.
+According to {{site.data.keyword.cloud}} infrastructure standards, Block Storage is designed to provide continuous data access while it protects against hardware failures, data corruption, and unauthorized access.

 The following table provides an overview of the durability, availability, and encryption features of Block Storage.